 There are old-world wines from France and Italy, new-world wines from California, South-Africa, and Chile, and then there is wine from Japan.
 How did wine end up being made in Japan?
 Which grape varieties are used?
 And where are Japan's wineries?

 Beer has a shorter history in Japan than it has in most of the rest of the world, the reason being having been isolated from the rest of the world and its techniques for centuries.
 It is not that Japan didn't have its share of alcoholic beverages before beer made its entrance, as sake and shochu have been around for a long time.

-Soy sauce, or shoyu in Japanese, is an indispensable ingredient for Japanese cooking.
-The origins of soy sauce can be found in China, where they used salt and a base of fruit, vegetables or grains to pickle foods so they could be kept longer.
+Soy sauce is an indispensable ingredient for Japanese cooking.
+The origins of soy sauce can be found in China, where they used salt and a base of fruit, vegetables, or grains to pickle foods so they could be kept longer.

-Sushi is a Japanese food that came to be appreciated worldwide ever since the California Roll was invented in the United States by a Japanese chef in the 1960's in order to get Americans acquainted with eating sushi.
+Sushi has been the most popular Japanese food worldwide ever since the California Roll was invented in the United States.
+The inside-out roll was created by a Japanese chef in the 1960's.
+But how do they eat sushi in Japan?

 Wagashi are Japanese sweets that look more like a piece of art than something to eat.
-Wagashi have a very long history that goes back to more than 2000 years ago.
+Wagashi have a very long history that goes back more than 2000 years.